 The Lowell Milken Center for Unsung Heroes is headquartered in Fort Scott, Kansas, where our exhibition space provides visitors with a dynamic learning experience of Unsung Heroes throughout history.

-Now in its seventh year, the Lowell Milken Center has reached over 1,000,000 students and 7,320 schools in all 50 states, with growing global reach.
+Now in its seventh year, the Lowell Milken Center has reached over 1,050,000 students in 8,371 in all 50 states, with growing global reach.